foomo/foomo-docs/foomo/docs/security/macos.md

   - [ ] Define maximum deferral windows and install deadlines via MDM.
 For example, allow users to defer a critical update for 3 days, after which installation is forced.
 This balances convenience with security.

 - Account Model
-  - [ ] Users operate as Standard accounts; use JIT elevation or a separate, dormant Admin account.
+  - [ ] Users operate as Standard accounts; use Just-In-Time (JIT) elevation or a separate, dormant Admin account.
 This enforces the principle of least privilege.
 Administrative tasks should require temporary, auditable privilege elevation.
   - [ ] Block local account creation outside IT workflows; disable Guest account.
 This prevents users from creating unauthorized accounts to bypass controls.
 The Guest account provides an unmanaged access vector and should be disabled.
     ```bash
     # Disable the guest account from the command line